IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_offering_instance.rst

 Parameters
 ----------

-  offering_id (True, str, None)
+  resource_group_id (False, str, None)
-    (Required for new resource) Offering ID this instance was created from.
+    id of the resource group

-  kind_format (True, str, None)
+  label (True, str, None)
-    (Required for new resource) the format this instance has (helm, operator, ova...).
+    (Required for new resource) the label for this instance.

   version (True, str, None)
     (Required for new resource) The version this instance was installed from (not version id).

-  cluster_all_namespaces (True, bool, None)
-    (Required for new resource) designate to install into all namespaces.

-  label (True, str, None)
-    (Required for new resource) the label for this instance.

-  cluster_region (True, str, None)
-    (Required for new resource) Cluster region (e.g., us-south).

-  channel (False, str, None)
-    channel to target for the operator subscription.
-Required for operator bundles

-  catalog_id (True, str, None)
-    (Required for new resource) Catalog ID this instance was created from.

   cluster_id (True, str, None)